 Have you ever experience muscle cramping?
 Ever wake up in the middle of the night clutching your calf in pain?
 Often called a "Charlie Horse," this is just one type of cramp that could be prevented by being more hydrated.
 (Talk about leading a horse to water....)

 Cramps are the involuntary tightening of a muscle that won't relax, occurring most often in the calf and thighs.
-The cause of muscle cramps is not exactly known, but is thought to be caused by many things such as overuse, injury, staying in one place to long, strain and of course from being dehydrated.
+The cause of muscle cramps is not exactly known but is thought to be caused by many things such as overuse, injury, staying in one place too long, strain, and of course from being dehydrated.
 Those in hotter climates or in just plain in warmer weather are more likely to get cramps during activity, as there is more fluid loss.
-Fluid comes into play here because fluid helps muscles contract and relax and also keep muscle cells hydrated.
-If there is an inadequate water supply, muscles will not work as good as they should, causing strain-- and then the cramps.
+Fluid comes into play here because fluid helps muscles contract and relax and also keeps muscle cells hydrated.
+If there is an inadequate water supply, muscles will not work as well as they should, causing strain-- and then cramps.

 How can leg cramps be prevented?

 - Stretch before and after exercising, along with warm-up and cool-down exercises to prevent cramps from extensive exercising.

 - Hydrate before, during, and after the activity especially if it is over an hour.